AnthonyVu/TextEvaluator/cmpt383.md

 1. I created a REST server using Golang to allow the frontend to send POST requests to the backend.
 2. I used a Python script to sort the map of words and write the results to a JSON file.
 I then used Golang to read the JSON file and send the sorted data to the client.
 Golang doesn't really have a simple way of sorting maps, which is why I used Python.
 ### Exactly what steps should be taken to get the project working, after getting your code?
 [This should start with vagrant up and can include one or two commands to start components after that.]
 1. Open a shell/terminal in the project directory as administrator (**windows commands**: Alt + f -> s -> a).
 Windows users will need to do this due to symbolic link issues on Vagrant.
-I'm not sure if this affects other operating systems but run as administrator just in case.
+This step may not be required for Linux users, but if an error does occur, reclone the project, and run as administrator.
 2. run 'vagrant up'
 3. wait a bit (this may take a while; expect 10 to 20 minutes depending on your processor speed)
 4. go to localhost:3000